ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

   ``stop_communicating``, disengaging component monitoring and control.

   * When the device is "online" (i.e. communications are established with the component, ``AdminMode.ONLINE``), its operating state (OpState) is controlled via power state updates (e.g. ON, OFF).

+    * Note that while these OpState transitions generally occur within On/Off commands, some
+      devices do not implement On/Off commands and instead use ``start_communicating`` and ``stop_communicating`` to toggle their OpState.
+This is done in devices where there is no functional difference between establishing communication with the device's component, and powering the device On.

   * When the device is "offline" (i.e. communications with the component are disabled, ``AdminMode.OFFLINE``), its operating state is DISABLED.